mckennapsean/dissertation/content/1-intro.md

 ## Overview

-In Chapter 2, the necessary background for this dissertation is presented.
+In [@sec:background], the necessary background for this dissertation is presented.
 It includes a discussion of creativity in visualization design and user-centered design.
 There is a discussion on the different theoretical models presented in visualization design, both process and decision models.
 This work is largely